West Virginia Code

 “Farmers market vendor” or “vendor” means a person or entity that sells farm and food products at a farmers market.

-“Nonpotentially hazardous” means food that does not require time/temperature control for safety to limit pathogenic microorganism growth or toxin formation.
+“Nonpotentially hazardous” means a food item that does not require time/temperature control for safety to limit pathogenic microorganism growth or toxin formation.

-“Producer” means the person who produces a homemade food item.
+“Producer” means the person who produces a nonpotentially hazardous food item.

 “Retailer” means and includes every person engaging in the business of selling, leasing, or renting tangible personal property.

-“Seller” means the person who sells a homemade food item to a consumer.
-The seller of the homemade food item may be the producer of the item, an agent of the producer, or a third-party vendor, such as a retail shop or grocery store.
+“Seller” means the person who sells a nonpotentially hazardous food item to a consumer.
+The seller of the nonpotentially hazardous food item may be the producer of the item, an agent of the producer, or a third-party vendor, such as a retail shop or grocery store.

-(a) Farmers markets shall register with the department and provide information to the department regarding the farmers market and its vendors.
+(a) All farmers markets operating within the state shall register with the department.
+Farmers markets shall register on a form prepared by the department and provide information to the department regarding:

 (d) The following vendors are exempt from obtaining a farmers market vendor permit: